 The suspension rate is another indicator in which student groups were in the red and orange performance category.
-As previously mentioned, 3.6% of the 422 students in the White student groups were suspended at least once - an increase of 2.5% in the past year.
+As previously mentioned, 3.6% of the 422 students in the White student groups where suspended at least once - an increase of 2.5% in the past year.
 Five student groups had increases in suspension rates and are in the orange category: 2.4% of students who are Hispanic were suspended at least once (+1.6%), 2.9% of students in the socioeconomically disadvantaged group were suspended at least once (+2.1%), 2.4% of students in the two or more races groups were suspended at least once (+2.4), 3.9% of students in the Pacific Islander groups suspended at least once (+2%), and 2.1% of students with disabilities suspended at least once (+0.8%).
 Behavior indicators obviously improved during the pandemic, therefore efforts to improve culture and climate are a priority detailed in our Broad Goal #3.
 Improving student, staff, and family engagement and connectedness will be a focus through culturally responsive efforts to create a socially and emotionally safe environment.
+Through analysis of results from the California Healthy Kids Survey administered in 2020 and 2021, and surveys of our parents, we uncovered only 27.9% of our families were not at all concerned about their student's social-emotional well-being and 70% of staff agreed or strongly agreed teachers need professional development support students exposed to trauma and stressful life events.
+Therefore Millbrae is investing in additional supports for students including a community liaison and will provide professional learning for staff in trauma informed practices.
+This along with a reboot of our Positive Behavior and Intervention Supports (PBIS) program are just a few of the strategies we will use to reduce our suspension rate.